PNNL-Comp-Mass-Spec/CRNT4SBML/docs/general_app_walkthrough.rst

 to complete.
 For this reason, we have a parallel version of the direct simulation approach.
 An example of a parallel direct simulation run for the general approach can be found in subsection :ref:`parallel-gen-app-label` of section :ref:`parallel-crnt4sbml-label`.

+For more examples of running the general approach please see :ref:`further-examples-label`.